tindandelion/rust-text-compression/README.md

 # Text Compression with Rust

 The best way to learn a programming language is to use it to build something interesting.
-Lately I've been spending some time learning **Rust**, and I at some point I started to feel the itch to go beyond toy exercises and start something more tangible.
+Lately I've been spending some time learning **Rust**, and at some point I started to feel the itch to go beyond toy exercises and start something more tangible.
 I wanted my first project to tackle an interesting problem, but be not too complex, since I'm only doing my first steps in Rust.

 An old, but classic book [Etudes for programmers][etudes], by Charles Wetherell, gave me a plethora of ideas.
 I decided to take on an etude called _Ye Soule of Witte_, which challenges a reader with writing a program that implements an algorithm for text compression.